 Employers liability coverage can help pay for expenses related to lawsuits brought against your business, such as:

 Five common types of lawsuits relate to workplace injuries.
-Employers liability coverage within workers’ comp might help with accusations of:
+Employers liability coverage within workers’ comp could help with common types of lawsuits related to workplace injuries, including:

 1. Negligence.
 An employee may file a lawsuit for negligence and sue you for damages if they’re injured on the job and claim you failed to take steps to protect them.